 But scientists now believe that they have found the gene responsible for this connection.
 In September of 2013, a team of neuroscientists at the University of Graz in Austria published a study comparing the brains of creative people and the brains of people who suffer from schizotypy.

 Schizotypy is a less severe form of schizophrenia.
 Unlike people with schizophrenia, people with schizotypy can distinguish between reality from fiction.
-However, they may exhibit strange thoughts or behaviors, such preparing for an alien invasion.
+However, they may exhibit strange thoughts or behaviors, such as preparing for an alien invasion.

 The study involved using a magnetic resonance imaging machine to monitor which regions of the brain were active when participants were asked to come up with creative ways to use everyday objects.
 The results indicated that the right precuneus (the portion of the brain responsible for attention and focus) was active in participants with the highest levels of creativity and with the highest levels of schizotypy.